 ReverbNation was conceived for music industry connections.
 It was founded in 2006 in North Carolina by Michael Doernberg and Jed Carlson, Lou Plaia, Robert Hubbard, and Steve Jernigan.
 The platform hosts more than 2.9 million artists, managers, record labels and venues around the world.
 The primary intent was to give music artists audience exposure, and the promotional tools necessary to advance their careers in today’s digital music system.
 Driven by its mission to put artists first, the company has grown to serve nearly 4 million musicians worldwide.

-Firstly, you need to create your own profile, verify your account, and start interacting with the vast community.
+Firstly, when you create a ReverbNation log in, you need to create your profile, verify your account, and start interacting with the vast community.
 You can always contact the ReverbNation team via email.

-From a listener standpoint, there is the chance to listen to their favourite artists’ music by clicking on the relative playlist.
+From a listener’s standpoint, there is the chance to listen to their favorite artists’ music by clicking on the relative playlist.
 Also, listeners can get to know new music outside of the official channels by searching close to their location.
 Users can also create playlists with various artists, contact the authors, tag them, and become their fans.

 As a dynamic platform, there is a lot of benefits to having a ReverbNation account.
 Let’s take a look at some of ReverbNation’s most helpful and exciting features!

 You can use ‘Fan Reach’ to design, send, and track messages through email, Facebook, and Twitter.
 You can share new songs, upcoming shows, videos, or a custom status update.
 Also, you can use the Fan Collector widget to gather fan emails anywhere you go online.